howonlee/mertonon/docs/roadmap.md

 - Change usage docs and call authn deployed

 - FE testing
-- FE user crud, not just admin account anymore
+- FE user crud, not just sole admin account anymore (but every account admin account so far...)
 - More GH actions CI
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - Kick off forward passes every time we change anything